-A. ficifolia Remarkable fig-leaved hollyhock displays single flowers in a foxy range of colors from chestnut-brown to red, pink to white, and yellow to copper.
+A. ficifolia 5-6' tall.
+Remarkable fig-leaved hollyhock displays single flowers in a foxy range of colors from chestnut-brown to red, pink to white, and yellow to copper.

 Hollyhocks produce towering spires covered with flowers for extended bloom from June to October.
 ‘Las Vegas’ is a first-year-flowering cultivar and is truly perennial, not biennial like most Alceas on the market.
 Cut back to 12" after flowering has finished to encourage root growth.